fe-sak/parrots-card-game/README.md

 ### Why?

 I wanted to create a project with which the user could interact and play.
 Even though it's a simple project, I had so much pleasure building it!
-Ultimately, I hope you too may have fun with it :)
+Now, I hope you too may have fun with it :)

 ## Functionalities